arqalite/fire-king-guide/src/combos/ulcanix/sacred/2-promethean-princess.md

 ### Promethean Princess setup (with Ponix + High Kirin in your hand)

-If [_Mulcharmy Fuwalos_] isn't a concern, or you're low on non-engine, you can extend the previous combo a little by Link Summoning [_Promethean Princess, Bestower of Flames_].
+You can extend the previous combo a little by Link Summoning [_Promethean Princess, Bestower of Flames_].

-By destroying her with the [_Fire King High Avatar Kirin_] in your hand, you get an additional interruption via her GY effect ready to use whenever you need it.
+By destroying her with the [_Fire King High Avatar Kirin_] in your hand, you get an additional interruption ready to use whenever you need it.

 <center>
 <br/><video controls>